invictus-ir/Invictus-AWS/README.md

 **Acquire data from all region, beginning by eu-west-3, with all the steps (1,2,3) and with results written in a S3 Bucket.** :
 `$python3 invictus-aws.py -A eu-west-3`

-**Analyze CloudTrail logs using the tool default database and table, and store the output locally.** :
+**Analyze CloudTrail logs using the tool default database and table.** :
-`$python3 invictus-aws.py -r eu-west-3 -w local -s 4 -b bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-to-store-the-results/`
+`$python3 invictus-aws.py -r eu-west-3 -s 4 -b bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-to-store-the-results/`
 *In this example, the -b option is needed the first time as the default database and table will be created.
-Then you don't need it anymore as the table is already initialized.*
+Then you don't need it anymore as the table is already initialized.
+But don't forget that if you modify your logs source and still want to use the default table, you need to delete it before.*

+**Analyze CloudTrail logs using the tool default database and table and write the results locally.** :
+`$python3 invictus-aws.py -r eu-west-3 -s 4`
+*In this example, the -b option is not written as explained above.
+The -o option is also not written as we don't need any output bucket as the results will be written locally.*

 **Analyze CloudTrail logs using either a new database or table (with the same structure as the default one)** :
 `$python3 invictus-aws.py -r eu-west-3 -w -s 4 -b bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-to-store-the-results/ -c your-catalog -d your-database -t your-table`
 *In this example, the -b option is needed the first time as the default database and table will be created.
-Then you don't need it anymore as the table is already initialized.*
+Then you don't need it anymore as the table is already initialized.
+But don't forget that if you modify your logs source and still want to use the default table, you need to delete it before.**

-**Analyze CloudTrail logs using your existing database and table** :
+**Analyze CloudTrail logs using your existing database and table, using your own query file** :
-`$python3 invictus-aws.py -r eu-west-3 -s 4 -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-table`
+`$python3 invictus-aws.py -r eu-west-3 -s 4 -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-table -f path-to-existing-query-file`

 **Analyze CloudTrail logs using a new table with your own structure.** :
 `$python3 invictus-aws.py -a eu-west-3 -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-creation-table-file.ddl`
-*You can find a example of ddl file in `source/files`.
+*You can find an example of ddl file in `source/files`.
 Just replace the name of the table by the one you want to create, the location by the location of your CloudTrail logs and add the structure of your table.
-The default table used by the tool is using the table explained here : https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html .*
+The default table used by the tool is explained here : https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html .*